vecipher/Clematis3/docs/m9/benchmarks.md

 ## T2 bench

-Builds a deterministic synthetic corpus and runs semantic retrieval with a simple, import‑robust index:
+Builds a deterministic synthetic corpus and runs semantic retrieval with a simple, import-robust index:
 - **Default backend:** `inmemory` (no extras)
 - **Optional:** `--backend lancedb` if Lance extras are present
 - Parallel path (`--parallel`) searches shards concurrently and merges results deterministically.
+- **Index selection:** When available we import `clematis.memory.index.InMemoryIndex`, which now exposes `_iter_shards_for_t2(tier, suggested)` so the bench reflects real shard behavior.
+If the import fails (or extras are missing) we fall back to the bundled bench index.
+The Lance path likewise prefers `clematis.memory.lance_index.LanceIndex` and only falls back when extras are absent.

 ```bash
 # Compact, stable JSON (default: inmemory)